patrickzib/SFA/README.md

 model.filterChiSquared(bop, chi);
 ```

-Finally, we train the logistic regression classifier (using default parameters) to assign high weights to discriminative words of each class.
+Finally, we train the logistic regression classifier (using default parameters of liblinear) to assign high weights to discriminative words of each class.

 ```java
 final Problem problem = initLibLinearProblem(bop, model.dict, -1);